Get Started

-4 Tips for a More Effective Procurement Contract Negotiation Process
+4 Tips for a More Effective Contract Negotiation in the Procurement Process

 Much of the procurement negotiation advice out there focuses on at-the-table tactics ranging from your body language during a negotiation to what you should say to gain the upper hand.
 These tactics may even stretch as far as dictating where you should place things on your desk to create the appearance of success and confidence.
-While such advice may have its place, what you do before you enter the room is what really matters.
+While such advice may have its place, what you do before you initiate contract negotiation in the procurement process is what really matters.

 You’ll find a far greater impact from putting in the time to prepare for a successful negotiation properly rather than rearranging your desk or controlling your mannerisms.
 The most influential factors to any negotiated agreement are in motion before a meeting ever takes place.

-1. Successful Negotiations Don’t Always Start From Scratch
+1. Successful Procurement Contract Negotiations Don’t Always Start From Scratch

 Unless you’re working for a new company, you’ll rarely find yourself negotiating a contract that is completely dissimilar from anything ever done for your business.
 Typically, your business has bought from similar suppliers, and in this case, history is your friend.